14 Beautiful Animals That Could Disappear in Your Lifetime

 If you’ve never heard of the saola—the Asian Unicorn—it could be because the species was only discovered 26 years ago.
 The only known population of saola lives in the Annamite Mountains of Vietnam, but they are rarely ever sighted and the exact number of them is unknown.
 However, conservationists do know that—again—deforestation and hunting have made the species critically endangered, with estimates putting the population in the hundreds, and possibly as low as a few dozen.

 The large Indonesian island of Sumatra has quite a few endangered species in their midst, one of which is the Sumatran tiger.
 The WWF reports that there are fewer than 500 Sumatran tigers left as hunting and deforestation increases; poaching alone accounts for 78 percent of tiger deaths.
 Local law enforcement and WWF patrols monitor the tigers and do what they can to protect them and their lands.
 You can help out by adopting a Sumatran tiger today!
-Here are 11 more animals you never realized were endangered.
+You may also be surprised to learn about these animals you never realized were endangered.

 This gray rhino found in Indonesia is teetering dangerously on the brink of extinction.
 There are fewer than 70 left in the world.
 As of right now, they can only be found in Ujung Kulon National Park in Indonesia; their habitat once spread from Southeast Asia to India.
 There are a number of reasons the Javan rhino are in such a critical state, from habitat destruction to disease.
 Because they are limited to one small location, the population is particularly susceptible to disease or a natural disaster (think volcano).
 This is why conservationists are working to establish another protected area to ensure the species’ survival.